You can replicate it by doing a console.log(0.8+0.4)

 - 1nmap: what does “80/tcp filtered http” mean

-- 1how to check is array symmetrical or not?
+- 2how to check is array symmetrical or not?

-- 1how to check if object is empty or not.
+- 2how to check a number is prime or not. using js

 - 1How to check does a specific branch contains a given commit in Git